Treatment regimens for chronic hepatitis C virus genotypes 4, 5, and 6 infection in adults

 HCV drug development has predominantly focused on genotypes 1, 2, and 3, which are the most common genotypes in Europe and North America.
 With the advent of direct-acting antiviral agents with broad coverage against all genotypes, patients with genotypes 4, 5, and 6 also have new treatment options.

 This topic will review the antiviral treatment of patients with chronic HCV genotypes 4, 5, and 6 infections.
-General management of chronic HCV infection, evaluation and selection of patients for antiviral treatment, antiviral treatment of patients with other genotypes, experimental agents for the treatment of HCV, and the treatment of acute HCV infection are discussed elsewhere:
+General management of chronic HCV infection, evaluation and selection of patients for antiviral treatment, antiviral treatment of patients with other genotypes, and the treatment of acute HCV infection are discussed elsewhere: